 Who We Are: Writing Initiative Staff

-Maija Brown, COSP Writing Initiative Coordinator, PH.D.
+Maija Brown, Assistant Director, Transition and Retention, COSP Writing Initiative Coordinator, PH.D.

 Maija Brown leads the Writing Initiative for the Community of Scholars Program.
-She strives to build inclusive writing communities, and provides individual writing support for BIPOC graduate students.
+She strives to build inclusive writing communities, and provides individual writing support for COSP Scholars.
 As an educator, Maija has taught theater/dance courses that examine histories of race and gender in performance, and has facilitated and led movement/embodiment workshops for more than a decade.
 Her writing consultancy pedagogy is grounded in a practice of mutual respect, trust, and listening to the concerns of writers.
 She fosters writers taking ownership of their writing by encouraging writers to reflect on their writing practices, and by addressing the ways writerly identity and academic identity are often intertwined.
 Lastly, Maija focuses on cultivating an awareness of writers’ bodies as a way to anchor and empower writers in their writing process.

 SUNGA KUFEYANI, GRADUATE WRITING CONSULTANT